Why we are engaging with Hebridean Housing Partnership Ltd (HHP)

 We are engaging with HHP because it is a systemically important landlord.

 We refer to a small number of RSLs as systemically important because of their stock size, turnover or level of debt or because of their significance within their area of operation.
 We need to maintain a comprehensive understanding of how their business models operate, and how they manage the risks they face and the impact these may have.
 So we seek some additional assurance each year through our engagement plans.
 Given HHP’s significance in its area of operation we consider it to be systemically important.

 HHP must provide copies of its Board and audit committee minutes as they become available.

 - review the minutes of the Board and audit committee meetings and liaise as necessary;

-- meet with HHP’s senior staff to discuss the business plan and any risks to the organisation;
+- meet with HHP’s senior staff to discuss progress with the business plan and any risks to the organisation; and

 HHP must provide us with the following annual regulatory returns and alert us to notifiable events as appropriate: